Analysis of Metallic Space-Time Gratings using Lorentz Transformations: Numerical Examples

 which is evidently nonzero when $\theta=0$.
 The diffraction resonance splitting can be attributed to the nonzero $\theta'$, which leads to diffraction resonances of order $n=\pm 1$ with a different frequency.

 As discussed previously, the frequency of the diffraction resonances can be calculated analytically by using \eqref{resonance_normal}.
-The theoretical values are 60 GHz ($v=0$), 66 GHz ($v=0.1c$), 78 GHz ($v=0.3c$) and 90 GHz ($v=0.5c$) when the plus sign is considered.
-When the minus sign is considered in \eqref{resonance_normal}, resonances appear at 60 GHz ($v=0$), 54 GHz ($v=0.1c$), 42 GHz ($v=0.3c$) and 30 GHz ($v=0.5c$).
-These theoretical calculations are in excellent agreement with the numerical results plotted in Figure \ref{fig2}.
-In addition, there is a diffraction resonance at 60 GHz when $v=0.5c$ (yellow curve), which is related to the second-order spatial harmonic.
+The theoretical values are $f_{1} = 60$ GHz ($v=0$), $f_{1} = 66$ GHz ($v=0.1c$), $f_{1} = 78$ GHz ($v=0.3c$) and $f_{1} = 90$ GHz ($v=0.5c$) for the $n=1$ harmonics.
+For the diffraction order $n=-1$, resonances appear at $f_{-1} = 60$ GHz ($v=0$), $f_{-1} = 54$ GHz ($v=0.1c$), $f_{-1} = 42$ GHz ($v=0.3c$) and $f_{-1} = 30$ GHz ($v=0.5c$).
+These theoretical calculations are in excellent agreement with the numerical results plotted in Figure \ref{fig2}(a).
+In addition, there are two diffraction resonances located at $f_{2} = 60$ GHz ($v=0.5c$, yellow curve) and $f_{2} = 84$ GHz ($v=0.3c$, red curve), which are to the second-order spatial harmonic $n=2$.
 Thus, the numerical analysis confirms that for normal incidence the diffraction resonances are symmetrically shifted in frequency.
-It is worth noting that the currently available commercial solvers are unable to analyze moving and time-modulated gratings.
-This highlights the novelty and significance of the approach introduced in our work.
+It is worth underlining that the currently available commercial solvers are unable to analyze moving and time-modulated gratings.
+This underscores the novelty and significance of the approach introduced in our work.

+Figure \ref{fig2}(b) shows the magnitude of the reflection coefficient when the spacetime grating is illuminated by a normal incident TE-polarized plane wave.
+In case of TE incidence, the diffraction resonances coincide with those in the TM case.
+In the TE case, the spacetime grating shows a mainly reflective behavior, as opposed to the mainly transmissive behavior of the TM case at low frequencies.

-Although not explicitly shown in the figures, we have checked that the energy conservation condition ($|R|^2 + |T|^2 = 1$ below the diffraction regime) is satisfied in the homogenization limit and for PEC gratings.
-Note that information about higher-order harmonics must be taken into consideration above the onset of the diffraction regime, since higher-order modes are no longer evanescent in that case.
+Although not explicitly shown in the figures, we have checked that the energy conservation condition ($|R|^2 + |T|^2 = 1$ below the diffraction regime) is satisfied in the homogenization limit.
+The energy-conservation results from the continuity of the Poynting vector through the slit in the laboratory frame.
+The continuity is satisfied due to the negligible thickness of the grating.
+Note also that due to the PEC boundary condition the normal component of the Poynting vector vanishes at the moving metallic grating.
+For thick gratings, the continuity of the Poynting vector across the interface cannot be assumed, and in that case the response may become active.
+Above the onset of diffraction, the power transported by higher-order modes needs to be taken into account in the energy balance, as higher-order modes are no longer evanescent in that case.